Razzula/discord-werewolf/README.md

 To begin the game simply message `$start`  or `$begin` to a channel

-The bot will inform you of any missing channels and/or server roles, though cannot create them, so will require a  server admin to do so.
+The bot will create any required server roles that are missing, and will inform you of any missing channels, though cannot create them, so will require a  server admin to do so.
 Any permission-errors will be visible in the console.
 If a category exists with same name as one of the game channels, this may lead to fatal errors, causing the program to crash.

 ### Adding Custom Roles